-When testing recipes, I found that using my sugar cookie recipe with brown sugar, instead of granulated sugar, created a similar style cookie with a slightly caramelized flavor.
+When testing recipes, I found that using my favorite sugar cookie recipe with brown sugar, instead of granulated sugar, created a similar style cookie with a slightly caramelized flavor.
 However, using brown sugar and brown butter created a richness and depth of flavor that is not usually found in a simple cookie recipe.

 So What Is Brown Butter Exactly?

-It’s butter that has been simmered on the stovetop until brown.
+Brown butter is plain butter that has been simmered on the stovetop until brown.
 As the butter simmers, the milk protein particles separate and sink to the bottom of the pan.
 These particles are what are actually turning brown.